joaomh/joaomh/README.md

 - :computer: **AI, Machine Learning and Data Science Enthusiastic**
 - :mortar_board: Mechatronics Engineer (University of São Paulo)
-- :books: Currently Udacity Scholarships Student
+- :books: Currently, a student at Udacity in the courses of Deep Learning